-In enterprise and production contexts, 3D printed housing is evolving from prototyping toward scalable, certified, and affordable building solutions.
-The convergence of advanced additive manufacturing, parametric design, and digital twins creates an opportunity to rethink how housing is conceived, evaluated, and produced.
+In enterprise and production settings, 3D printed housing is transitioning from a prototyping phase to scalable, certified manufacturing.
+The convergence of additive manufacturing, parametric design, and digital twins creates an opportunity to rethink how housing is conceived, evaluated, and produced.
 Agentic AI provides the mechanism to:

-• Coordinate cross-functional design domains—structural, thermal, acoustic, and regulatory compliance—through autonomous agents that negotiate trade-offs and converge on workable configurations.
+- Coordinate cross-functional design domains—structural, thermal, acoustic, and regulatory compliance—through autonomous agents that negotiate trade-offs and converge on workable configurations, a pattern well demonstrated in Building resilient AI agent swarms for complex supply chain optimization.

 Technical Patterns, Trade-offs, and Failure Modes